mawadhi/BIMRAI/README.md

 ### Image-to-Image Translation Train/Test

-This ANN model is a TensorFlow implementation of Pix2pix (Isola et al. 2016) by [affinelayer](https://github.com/affinelayer/pix2pix-tensorflow).
+This GAN model is a TensorFlow implementation of Pix2pix (Isola et al. 2016) by [affinelayer](https://github.com/affinelayer/pix2pix-tensorflow).
 The original paper can be found in the following link: [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004v1).

 - Navigate to the Tensorflow environment in the Anaconda prompt, then, to train the model: